urban-tep/API/source/overview/index.rst

 .. toctree::
    :maxdepth: 2

+   changelog

-This Urban TEP ICD describes the interfaces of the different Urban TEP subsystems.
+This Urban TEP API describes the interfaces of the different Urban TEP subsystems.
 Each interface is described by its purpose, the interface items exchanged, and the protocol used.
 Description is done by example and explanation specific to Urban TEP.
 For formal definitions the used standard provides the complementary formal definitions.

-This ICD assumes that readers are familiary with the Urban TEP SDD.
+This API assumes that readers are familiary with the Urban TEP SDD.
 Please refer to the SDD for the context of the interface information.

 Interface overview
 ------------------